jimbucktoo/movie-crud-front-end/README.md

 # movie-crud-front-end

-MovieCrud is a full stack application created that allows you to create movie reviews in a full crud application.
+MovieCrud is a full stack application created that allows users to create and share detailed movie reviews utilizing standardized crud routing schema.

 ## Links